Medvedev91/timeto.me/README.md

 # Shortcuts

-Real life example: I meditate every day, to start I open a special video on YouTube.
+Real life example: I meditate every day using a special video, that I open on YouTube.

 Shortcuts automate this.
 When I start the "Meditation" activity, the video will start automatically.

 This works especially well with repeating tasks.
-"Meditation" is automatically created every day, I just tap on it, the timer and video starts.
+"Meditation" is automatically created every day, I just tap on it, and the timer and video starts.

 # Day Start Time